Controlled Text Generation with Natural Language Instructions

 \subsection{Constraint Verbalization}

-After obtaining a large set of constraint-text pairs, the next step is to verbalize raw constraints in different formats into natural language instructions because \method training requires text-to-text format.
-As shown in Table \ref{tab:examples}, for each constraint type, we carefully design natural language templates to convert constraint codes into natural language prompts.
-Verbalizing constraints has a few benefits.
-First, explaining the constraints in natural language effectively exploits the prompt-based generation ability of the pre-trained model and makes the constraints more understandable to the model.
-Second, instruction-tuning with natural language descriptions of the constraints enables zero-shot constraint generalization, enabling the model to handle new constraints that are unseen during training by simply describing them in natural language.
+We verbalize the automatically derived constraints in different natural language formats.
+As shown in Table \ref{tab:examples}, for each constraint type, we design natural language templates to verbalize the constraints into natural language prompts.
+Verbalizing constraints has a few benefits: First, verbalizing the constraints in natural language effectively exploits the prompt-based generation ability of the pre-trained model.
+Second, instruction-tuning with natural language verbalization of the constraints enables zero-shot constraint generalization, enabling the model to handle new constraints that are unseen during training by simply describing them in natural language.
 Moreover, we design multiple diverse natural language templates for each constraint used for training.
-In this way, the model can learn to better understand the instructions beyond simple memorization, making it more adaptable to new descriptions for unseen constraints.